What Is Profit Margin?

 Technology Sector Example

-- The average Gross Margin for this peer group is around 46.8%, the Average Operating Margin is at 17.8%, and the Net Margin is at 15.3%
+- The average gross margin for this peer group is around 46.8%, the average operating margin is 17.8%, and the net margin is 15.3%.

-- Facebook and Adobe have the highest gross Margin in this peer group.
-It is primarily due to the fact that they don’t sell tangible products (no raw material as they are into software/internet where direct costs are less)).
+- Facebook and Adobe have the highest value in the profit margin equation in this peer group since they do not sell tangible products (no raw material as they are into software/internet where direct costs are less).

 - Though Apple has a gross margin, which is way low than Facebook, they have a higher direct cost (including the manufacturing, raw material, and direct labor costs).
-However, Apple does really well at the Operating level (~27.8%) and Profit Margin Levels (21.2%)
+However, Apple does well at the operating level (~27.8%) and profit margin levels (21.2%).

-- Salesforce.com is the only company in the peer group that has a negative Profit Margin (~0.7%).
-It is despite the fact that it has an exceptionally high Gross Margin.
+- Salesforce.com is the only company in the peer group with a negative profit margin (~0.7%).
+It is even though it has an exceptionally high gross margin.

 - Salesforce.com’s marketing and sales costs are around 50% of the total revenue.
 With this unusually high marketing expense, the company’s profitability margin suffers and is negative.

 source: Salesforce SEC Filings